Daemosthene/Mimir-Extension/README.md

 **Upgrade to Pro** through the extension popup for full access to all features.

-## 🎨 Customization
+## Customization

 ### Themes
-Choose from 8 beautiful themes:
+Choose from 10 themes to suit your style:
 - Default (Blue)
 - Red
 - Orange